 The FA's Management Team, working together with The FA Board, Council and staff, aims to deliver an effective and professional organisation for the greater good of English football.
-The FA consists of a permanent staff, predominantly based at its headquarters at Wembley Stadium.
+The FA consists of a permanent staff, based at Wembley Stadium and St. George's Park.

 Senior Management Team

 Chief Executive Officer

 Mark was named as The FA’s Chief Executive Officer on 1 August 2019.

 Mark joined The FA in August 2016 and previously led the commercial, marketing, digital and participation functions at the organisation, where under his tenure annual revenue at The FA rose by over £100m.

 He previously held the position of CEO EMEA for Fuse Sports & Entertainment, responsible for running one of the fastest growing businesses in the sector.
 The team had grown quickly over five years to 245 across 17 offices with an annual fee income of over €28m.
 The client portfolio included 10 of the top 30 global brands.